-Use the renew ip dhcp snooping database privileged EXEC command to renew the DHCP snooping binding database.
+Use the renew ip dhcp snooping database privileged EXEC command on the switch stack or on a standalone switch to renew the DHCP snooping binding database.

-flash:/filename (Optional) Specify that the database agent or the binding file is in the flash memory. ftp://user:password @host/filename (Optional) Specify that the database agent or the binding file is on an FTP server. nvram:/filename (Optional) Specify that the database agent or the binding file is in the NVRAM. rcp://user@host/file name (Optional) Specify that the database agent or the binding file is on a Remote Control Protocol (RCP) server. tftp://host/filename (Optional) Specify that the database agent or the binding file is on a TFTP server. validation none (Optional) Specify that the switch does not verify the cyclic redundancy check (CRC) for the entries in the binding file specified by the URL.
+flash[number]:/filen ame (Optional) Specify that the database agent or the binding file is in the flash memory.
+Use the number parameter to specify the stack member number of the stack master.
+The range for number is 1 to 9. ftp://user:password @host/filename (Optional) Specify that the database agent or the binding file is on an FTP server. nvram:/filename (Optional) Specify that the database agent or the binding file is in the NVRAM. rcp://user@host/file name (Optional) Specify that the database agent or the binding file is on a Remote Control Protocol (RCP) server. tftp://host/filename (Optional) Specify that the database agent or the binding file is on a TFTP server. validation none (Optional) Specify that the switch does not verify the cyclic redundancy check (CRC) for the entries in the binding file specified by the URL.